cloudfoundry/bosh-deployment-resource/README.md

 # BOSH Deployment Resource

-An output only resource (at the moment) that will deploy releases and stemcells.
+A resource that will deploy releases and stemcells.

 ## Source Configuration